transistorsoft/background-geolocation-console/README.md

 # auth

-Database will createe automaticaly in non production.
+Database will create automaticaly in non production.

 [PgSQL script for production](./postgres/create.sql)